kensproperties/kensproperties.github.io/properties/441second.md

 * stainless steel Maytag dishwasher
 * stainless steel, Thermador brand range with gas cook top and electric self cleaning, convection oven.
 * Disposal.

-Kitchen opens to AZEK deck, brick patio and private, fenced back yard.
+* Kitchen opens to AZEK deck, brick patio and private, fenced back yard.
 That patio was crafted to architectural specifications and remains flat as a tortilla since installation in 1993.
-Golden, natural wood foyer with wrap around stairway.
-Professionally restored, antique walnut wardrobe functions as a coat closet.
+* Golden, natural wood foyer with wrap around stairway.
+* Professionally restored, antique walnut wardrobe functions as a coat closet.
 Beautiful!
-Lovely hardwood floors in some rooms and carpet in others.
-Historic refinished pine floor in two bedroom evokes a bygone era.
-Abundance of custom wallpaper and recent paint throughout.
+* Lovely hardwood floors in some rooms and carpet in others.
+* Historic refinished pine floor in two bedroom evokes a bygone era.
+* Abundance of custom wallpaper and recent paint throughout.
-High efficiency central A/C and gas-fired, forced air furnace provide for low utility bills.
+* High efficiency central A/C and gas-fired, forced air furnace provide for low utility bills.
-Updated wiring and plumbing throughout.
+* Updated wiring and plumbing throughout.
 New electrical panel.
-• Driveway with room for 3 cars.
+* Driveway with room for 3 cars.
-Quiet, safe and friendly neighborhood with very little traffic and no yappy dogs.
+* Quiet, safe and friendly neighborhood with very little traffic and no yappy dogs.
-Mature spruce trees privatize the landscaped back yard enclosed by a custom six-foot privacy fence.
+* Mature spruce trees privatize the landscaped back yard.
+* Back yard enclosed by a custom six-foot privacy fence.
-House has been smoke free for over forty years.
 • Brand name, modern washer and gas dryer in basement.

 ### Smoke Free & Pet Free Environment

+* House has been smoke free for over forty years.
 * No animals and no smoking on the property, including on the front porch and in the yard.
 I like animals, don’t get me wrong.
 Had a cat since I was two years old.
 But, no to this.
 Everyone is happier.
 * No yappy dogs disturbing your tranquility.
 I like dogs, yeah.
 But I do not like being kept awake at night listening to them bark.
 Or have the peace of my home corrupted by them.